Possibility-1B/Possibility/README.md

 </div>
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

-_Possibility_ is a 2D game developed as part of a themed senior high school project (2022) by a team of three collaborators.
-The theme was duality which we translated into the game using Java and Slick2D through the mechanics of reversing gravity.
+_Shudder_ is a 3D game created for our highschool senior project by a team of 2 utilizing Blender and Unreal Engine 5.
+This was our capstone project, so it was a cumulation of all the knowledge we've learned for three years, AP Computer Science Principles, AP Computer Science A, and the first half of out C++ class (the class this was made for).
 ## 📜 Description

-_Possibility_ is a 2D side scroller and platformer consisting of 8 levels where the player has to obtain a key to pass through the level door.
+_Possibility_ is a 3D horror/puzzle game consisting of one level, a house.
+The player has to manage the battery of their flashlight, not using too much and picking up batteries when necessary.
+To get out there is one main puzzle utilizing the color wheel, Morse Code, and alphabetical numeration.
+Completing these puzzles gives you the code on the padlock to escape the house.
+While the player is doing all of this, there is a AI monster roaming around that will reset progress if killing the player.
+The player has some methods to hide from the monster, hiding in beds, closets, and closing doors since the monster cannot open doors.

 ### Features:
 - **Gravity Switch**: A box interactable with an arrow indicating which way gravity will be flipped.
 There is a cooldown at the bottom left of the screen that shows when you can flip gravity again.